 The Surgical Procedure

 After the implant has bonded to the jawbone, the second phase begins.
 Our doctors will uncover the implants and attach small posts, which will act as anchors for the artificial teeth.
-These posts protrude through the gums.
-When the artificial teeth are placed, these posts will not be seen.
+These posts sit above the gums.
+Impressions will be taken and crowns or dentures fabricated.
+Next, the artificial tooth is then placed over the post, or in the case of a denture, the denture can be placed over a few implant posts.
 The entire procedure usually takes six to eight months.
-Most patients experience minimal disruption in their daily life.

 Are you a candidate for implants?